"We must make our guests as comfortable and happy as if their own people had kept them and put them into the very best bedroom. We must love them."

 To learn more about Vocations to our Congregation or Vocation Events, please contact

-Sr. Catherine Marie
+Sr. Diana Marie

 Our Lady of Perpetual Help Home, a skilled nursing facility operated by the Dominican Sisters of Hawthorne, is dedicated to providing palliative care to persons afflicted with incurable cancer.
 The Home, supported solely by voluntary donations from the public, is a free home for those who cannot afford to pay for needed care.
 No payments are accepted from patients or their families, or from third parties such as insurance companies or government agencies.